“Quality is generally transparent when present, but easily recognized in its absence.” – Alan Gillies

 I am striving to produce Miniature Schnauzer puppies with sound minds and healthy bodies that fit the American Miniature Schnauzer Club/AKC standard of perfection.
 Ultimately, these dogs are produced to provide their families with many years of beauty and joy.

+If you have never owned a Miniature Schnauzer and are curious about traits of the breed, this website has a fairly accurate description: http://www.dogbreedinfo.com/miniatureschnauzer.htm Although the part about only shaving them down twice a year is inaccurate.
 Each dog is an individual and has it's own personality, just like human beings.
-Just like children, a lot of how they behave depends on how they are raised.
+And just like children, a lot of how they behave depends on how they are raised.
 Too much discipline can create fear, but no discipline creates a monster - which tends to be the case with the little dogs.
 They are so cute and cuddly that many people have a hard time telling them "NO".

 A note on low-shedding dogs: While they won't leave hair all over the place, they are not necessarily hypo-allergenic as many people claim.
 People with dog allergies are typically allergic to "dander".
 A low-shedding dog can still have dander but usually not as much as a normal shedding dog due to their coat and the grooming they receive.
 However, someone with severe dog allergies may still have a problem.
 If you have dog allergies, it would be best to spend some time with Schnauzers and see if you have a reaction before deciding to buy one.
 I am always happy to let approved people meet my dogs so if you need to do an allergy test, I will be happy to schedule a visit with you.
 However, we do have a couple cat residents so it could skew your results.

-Use coupon code robison55 to receive 55% off your first order.
+Use coupon code ROBISON40 to receive 40% off your first order.
 Full disclosure - I do earn credit for my referral which helps me to get a discount on my food.
 I go through about a bag a week so appreciate you using my coupon codes (feel free to share with friends and family!) or clicking one of the bags below that have my affiliate link in them.

 PORK CHICKEN OCEAN FISH